blognami/blognami/packages/pinstripejs.com/lib/views/api/services/database.md

 ## Notes

 - The database service automatically handles connection pooling and cleanup
-- All insert/update/delete operations are wrapped in transactions
+- Insert, update, and delete operations are automatically wrapped in transactions
-- Column scopes are dynamically generated based on database schema
+- Column scopes are dynamically generated based on database schema at runtime
 - Multi-tenancy is optional and configured through the `@pinstripe/multi-tenant` package
 - The service supports both MySQL and SQLite databases with adapter-specific optimizations
-- Schema changes require calling `database.reset()` to refresh the cache
+- Schema changes require calling `database.reset()` to refresh the schema cache
+- The `database.table(name, fn)` method is primarily used in migrations for tables that may not exist yet